vibeus/vibe-website/content/demo/video-demo.md

           exact_length: 1:20
         tab_panel:
           video_overview:
-            content: Get an overview of how to import files directly to the board from Google Drive, Dropbox, OneDrive, or Box.
+            content: Get an overview of how to import files directly to the board from Google Drive, Dropbox, OneDrive, and Box.
           resources:
             faqs:
               - title: What file formats are supported?